 If any one team member lives within 100 miles of the course, it is mandatory for the team to supply 3 volunteers.
-Volunteer sign-up will open up approximately one month before the race (see Volunteer Sign-up Date on Page 6).
+Volunteer sign-up will open up approximately six weeks before the race (see volunteer sign-up dates on page 6).

 Non-local teams are exempt from this rule if all team members live at least 100 miles away from all parts of the course.
-Once all team members are registered, please contact the volunteer coordinator at volunteers@ragnarrelay.com to be marked as exempt.
+Once all team members are registered, please contact the volunteer coordinator at volunteers@ragnarrelay.com to request a volunteer policy exemption.